 1. How do I know if extra tuition is necessary for my child?

 Look for persistent struggles, confidence gaps in specific subjects, or a shift in attitude toward school.
-If efforts at home or in class aren’t improving things, targeted tuition might help.
+If efforts at home or in class aren’t moving the needle, targeted tuition might provide the boost needed.

 2. How long should we try tuition before reassessing?

-Typically, a few weeks to a couple of months allows a view of progress or mismatch.
-If no meaningful change appears in that timeframe, it’s worth tweaking—whether the tutor, approach, or objective.
+Typically, a few weeks to a couple of months allows enough time to gauge progress or identify a mismatch.
+If no meaningful change appears in that timeframe, it’s worth adjusting—whether that’s the tutor, approach, or overall objective.

 3. What kinds of extra tuition methods tend to work best?

 Personalized, flexible approaches that address learning style and pace—and integrate with classroom work—tend to yield better outcomes.
-Avoid rigid, generic programs that ignore individual needs.
+Avoid rigid, generic programmes that ignore individual needs.

 4. Can extra tuition improve study habits, not just grades?

-Yes—when tutors emphasize learning techniques, planning, and resilience, students often build skills that serve them long term—far beyond any one subject.
+Yes—when tutors emphasize learning techniques, planning, and resilience, students often build skills that serve them long term, far beyond any single subject.

 5. What are signs tuition isn’t helping?